 It is important to note that struck-off tax lien foreclosed properties can often present a challenge to an investor.
 The most common thought investors ponder is that the property didn’t sell at an auction for a reason, so it’s not worth the trouble.
 Perhaps it is in very bad shape and the cost of repairs exceeds its value.
 Perhaps the redemption period is not suitable for their investment strategy, or there are unresolved title issues.
 I chose to overlook those challenges and decided to take a chance and look deeper at the property.

 The property answered yes to all the common challenges.
 Yes, it required work.
 However, upon closer look, the property is on almost one acre of land and within two miles of a popular lake.
 It’s also true the property has a 6-month redemption period after foreclosure.
 However, I learned from the lender they foreclosed several months ago, therefore the redemption period is soon to expire.
 Even if the property is redeemed during the 6-month period, a 25% return on the investment is a win for most investors.
 Furthermore, I considered the likelihood of redemption from the original property owner as unlikely, given they did not have the funds to pay the original bill.
 To further complicate matters the improvement on the property is a manufactured home.
 Many investors dismiss these types of properties.
 My gut tells me this was the main reason it didn’t sell at auction.
 But the detail that other investors missed is that the improvement was not recorded as “real” property with the Texas Department of Housing and Community Affairs.
 The improvement is considered personal property and not part of the land it sits on.
-The previous property owner left the property, and it would be very difficult for the previous property owner to claim a homestead two year right of redemption given the years of delinquent tax liens on record.
+The previous property owner left the property, and it would be very difficult for the previous property owner to claim a homestead two-year right of redemption given the years of delinquent tax liens on record.
 I realized the right investor would have the choice of strategies on the large lot.
-He or she could keep the existing improvement, add an additional improvement, or replace it with new improvement.
+He or she could keep the existing improvement, add an additional improvement, or replace it with a new improvement.